 Crocosmia is also known as “Montbretia”.
 Its common name was given in honor of Coquebert de Montbret (1780-1801), a French botanist who accompanied Napoleon when he invaded Egypt in 1798.

 Crocosmia represents confidence, feelings of love and deepest emotions.

-Crocosmia is one of the plants that originated from Africa, but are cultivated all over the world.
-The cultivar diversity is enormous with more than 400 cultivars available.
+Crocosmia is one of the plants that originated from Africa, but is cultivated all over the world.
+Its diversity is enormous with more than 400 hybrids and cultivars available.

-The popular hybrid Crocosmia x Curtonus ‘Lucifer’ is the most widely grown cultivar of Crocosmia, with its typical sword-shaped foliage and unusual, bright red blooms that rise on tall arching stems.
+Crocosmia x Curtonus ‘Lucifer’ is the most widely grown cultivar of Crocosmia, with its typical sword-shaped foliage and unusual bright red blooms that rise on tall arching stems.
 Crocosmia ‘Lucifer’ is an extremely long lasting perennial and the hardiest of all Crocosmia varieties.
 Its vibrant flowers will attract hummingbirds to your garden, and possibly your neighbors too.

 Crocosmia is used to make a yellow dye, which is used as a saffron substitute for coloring foods.

 These flowers are excellent cut flowers for fresh or dried arrangements.